quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Accepting and Rejecting 0-RTT

-A server accepts 0-RTT by sending an early_data extension in the ServerHello (see Section 4.10.2 of {{!TLS13}}).
+A server accepts 0-RTT by sending an early_data extension in the EncryptedExtensions (see Section 4.10.2 of {{!TLS13}}).
 The server then processes and acknowledges the 0-RTT packets that it receives.

 A server rejects 0-RTT by sending the EncryptedExtensions without an early_data extension.
 A server will always reject 0-RTT if it sends a TLS